On Tuesday, July 26, 2022, new bylaws regulating the operation of Residential Guest Accommodations (RGAs) were adopted by Council.

 Applying for a Business Licence to Operate an RGA – Stream 1 and Stream 2

 Both Stream 1 and Stream 2 RGA operators require a business license.
+You must submit a new business licence application, even if you have previously held a business licence for your rental unit.

 Three types of annual business licences will be available for RGA:

-- Stream 2 – A: Non-Principal Residence RGA – permitted in association with a limited number of Temporary Use Permits
+- Stream 2 – Non-Principal Residence RGA – permitted in association with a limited number of Temporary Use Permits

 Operators will require a separate business licence for each subtype of RGA they wish to operate.